Outlook Email Report Template 7

 define and use your own variables for that.
 At last you can just

-put a margin value right into corresponding prompt.
-As long as you follow
+put a margin value right into the corresponding prompt.
+So long as you follow

 standard Clarion syntax you won't have any compile errors.